Mohtashim-Syyed/CC-106395/Phase 3/readme.md

 of his input, together with code to be invoked as each such structure is recognized.

-The structure of our Yacc script is given below; files are divided into three sections, separated by lines that contain only two percent signs, as follows:
+The structure of our Yacc script is given below; files are divided into three sections, separated by lines that contain only two percent signs, as follows

 Definition section

 %%
 Rules section
 %%